 Section 6.
 A quorum at any Club meeting shall consist of a simple majority of the voting members present.
 No proxy votes shall be allowed.
 Robert’s Rules of Order shall be the parliamentary guide for all Club meetings.

 Section 7.
-The general membership is invited to attend the monthly Board Meetings held by the Board.
+The general membership is invited to attend the regular Board Meetings held by the Board.
 When attending, members must be courteous and allow the board to work through the meeting’s agenda without interruption.
 Robert’s Rules of Order are practiced.
 Items for discussion or consideration must be approved by the President and added to the agenda prior to the approval of the agenda for the scheduled meeting.
 Please email the President at president@bismarckhockey.com if you have items you would like to have considered for a board meeting.
 (2023).

 ARTICLE IV.
 MEMBERSHIP

 Section 1.
 Family Membership.
 Family membership is open to individuals who are a parent or guardian of a registered player in the Club.
 Only one Family Membership shall be allowed for each family unit, regardless of how many youths that family has registered for play in the Club’s programs.
 In addition, a qualifying youth may be part of only one Family Membership (i.e., the child’s father and mother cannot each obtain a separate family membership).
 Each Family Membership shall be entitled to one vote per adult in the family, not to exceed two votes, in elections or other Club business matters.
 Membership is not transferable or assignable.
-All members shall receive a copy of the By-Laws upon request.
+The Club, under USA Hockey and U.S. Center for SafeSport, has the right to deny membership to an individual or a family.
+(2026) All members shall receive a copy of the By-Laws upon request.
 (2023)

 Section 2.
 An associate membership is open to all individuals who are interested in supporting the Club.
 All non-parent coaches and Board members receive a free Associate Membership.
 (2008) The associate membership fee shall be set by the Board annually at its June meeting, for a one-year membership beginning May 1.